Wednesday, 29 July 2009

 Thursday, 16 July 2009

-AT THE BRICKFIELDS
+AT THE BRICKFIELD

-Today I paid a rare visit to Brickfields Pond Nature Reserve.
-Time did not permit a long visit but enough to serve as a reminder of what a splendid place it is at this time of year.
-The pictures above were taken today; the one at the top shows the Ffordd Derwen entrance (there’s another entrance in Cefndy Road).
+Today I paid a rare visit to Brickfield or Brickfields Pond nature reserve.
+Time did not permit a long visit but enough to serve as a reminder of what a splendid place "The Brickie" is at this time of year.
+The pictures above were taken today; the one at the top shows the Ffordd Derwen entrance (there is another entrance in Cefndy Road).

-The pictures in the centre are a general view from the east side of the pond and a shot of Baggy’s bench in memory of Countryside Services worker Peter Bagnall.
-The family of swans were not the only water fowl to be seen.
-If there’s a town park around here to beat Brickfields Pond I would be surprised to hear of it.
+The pictures in the centre are (left) a view from the east side of the pond and (right) a shot of Baggy’s Bench in memory of the county council's Countryside Services worker Peter Bagnall.

 Wednesday, 15 July 2009